Next Featured NEWIEE Event

 September 12 @ 5:30 pm - 7:30 pm

-This joint meeting between the Connecticut Power and Energy Society (CPES) and the New England Women in Energy and the Environment (NEWIEE) will include a panel of speakers discussing the state of offshore wind and solar project development in New England, with a focus on Connecticut.
+On Wednesday, September 12, more than 80 members of the Connecticut Power and Energy Society (CPES) and New England Women in Energy and the Environment (NEWIEE) met at Upward Hartford for the 4th annual joint panel discussion, this year’s titled “Surf & Turf Wars.”
+The evening included networking and refreshments, followed by a panel of speakers discussing the state of offshore wind and solar project development in New England, with a focus on Connecticut.

 Topics will touch on: